google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 There are several ways to serve content to different devices.
 The three most common methods are:

-**Responsive Web Design:** serves the same HTML from one URL and uses CSS media queries to determine how the content is rendered on the client side.
+**Responsive web design:** serves the same HTML from one URL and uses CSS media queries to determine how the content is rendered on the client side.
 ex) Desktop and Mobile: http://www.example.com/